Create and modify custom resources with colleagues while keeping them separate from student work.

 Copy customized resources into an active subject

 Instead, add the completed resources to a separate Subject to be used with students.
-This will allow teachers to continue refining the resources in the master Subject without the risk of overriding student work.
+This will allow teachers to continue refining the resources in the planning Subject without the risk of overriding student work.
 If you are not familiar with how to copy and paste Lessons, check out this quick tutorial.